rodneyshupe/Cookbook/Recipes/SoupsAndStews/BeefBarleySoup.rst

    lightly browned, about another 4 minutes.
 Stir in thyme, garlic, and tomato paste and cook until fragrant, about 30 seconds.
 Stir in beef broth, chicken broth, barley, and soy sauce, scraping up any browned bits.
+Bring to a simmer for 30 minutes.
-3. Add browned beef and any accumulated juices to soup and let heat through, about 1 1/2 hour.
+3. Add browned beef and any accumulated juices to soup and let simmer for about 1 1/2 hour.
 Season with salt and pepper to taste.
 Serve.

 Note
 ----

-If using pearl barley increase broths to 3 1/2 cups each or add 1 cup water in step 4.
-In step 3 bring to a simmer for 30 minutes before adding beef in step 4.
+If using quick-cooking barley decrease broths to 3 cups each in step 4 and skip 30 minutes simmer before adding beef.